charmbracelet/bubbletea/tutorials/basics/README.md

 ## Update

 Next we'll define the update function.
 The update function is called when "things happen."
-It's job is to look at what has happened and return an updated model based on whatever happened.
-It can also return a `Cmd` and make more things happen, but we'll get into that later.
+It's job is to look at what has happened and return an updated model in response to whatever happened.
+It can also return a `Cmd` and make more things happen, but for not don't worry about that part.

 In our case, when a user presses the down arrow `update`'s job is to notice that the down arrow was pressed and move the cursor accordingly (or not).

-The "something happened" comes in as a `Msg`, which can be any type.
-Messages indicate some I/O happened, such as a keypress, timer, or a response from a server.
+The "something happened" comes in the form of a `Msg`, which can be any type.
+Messages indicate some I/O happened, such as a keypress, timer tick, or a response from a server.

 We usually figure out which type of `Msg` we received with a type switch, but you could also use a type assertion.

-For now, we'll just deal with `tea.KeyMsg`, which are automatically sent to the update function when keys are pressed.
+For now, we'll just deal with `tea.KeyMsg` messages, which are automatically sent to the update function when keys are pressed.

 ```go
     func update(msg tea.Msg, mdl tea.Model) (tea.Model, tea.Cmd) {